A Priory psychiatrist today warned of the growing problem of addiction to “over-the-counter medication” containing opioids.

 “Seeking help, or encouraging a loved one to seek help, can be extremely difficult - but it can be done.
 People addicted to opioids can struggle to see themselves as 'addicts' and may not want to associate with people who have been addicted to drugs, such as heroin, although the challenges they face are very similar.
 If they have an underlying mental illness or personality dysfunction then that should be treated once they have detoxed and stabilised, to reduce the risk of relapse.

 “The key step to recovery is recognition that you have lost control of the drug use and that it has come to control you,” Dr McLaren explains.
-“Help is at hand, from placed like the Priory, and the two main stages in treatment are getting clean from the drug and then staying off it.
+“Prescription drug addiction help is available, from places like the Priory, and the two main stages in treatment are getting clean from the drug and then staying off it.

 “If the patient is still suffering from pain then an important part of the treatment is to agree an alternative plan for managing the pain without opioids.”